Xaetrz/100-days-of-code/log.md

 **Link(s) to work**
 1. Completed the first certification project in Responsive Web Design in FreeCodeCamp: https://www.freecodecamp.org/learn/2022/responsive-web-design/
 2. Solved and committed exercise 11 in Project Euler: https://github.com/Xaetrz/ProjectEuler

+### Day 6: March 1, Friday

+**Today's Progress**: Completed a course.
+Worked on problem 12 of Project Euler, couldn't finish in time

+**Thoughts** I spent an embarassing amount of time trying to create a function that efficiently counts the number of divisors.
+The brute force method for the challenge was way too inefficient.
+I was mostly trying to work out the math involved in calculating this using prime factorization.
+My code seems correct but it doesn't work and I'm running on empty at the moment.
+I'll come back to it tomorrow, hopefully when I'm better rested.

+**Link(s) to work**
+1. Completed the fifth course in Responsive Web Design in FreeCodeCamp: https://www.freecodecamp.org/learn/2022/responsive-web-design/
+2. Worked on exercise 12 in Project Euler: https://github.com/Xaetrz/ProjectEuler